British-Columbia/Provincial-Court/Rules of Procedure/Trial Division/Rules of Civil Procedure.md

 **Rule 13.2.** Applicants for expungement shall not claim a tort against any person.

-**Rule 13.3.** All applicants for an expungement shall, within 48 hours of filing their applicantion or within 24 hours of being prompted by the Court, whichever shall come last, submit a statement no less than five sentences and no more than twenty detailing the reasons why this Court should grant the application.
+**Rule 13.3.** All applicants for an expungement shall, within 48 hours of filing their application or within 24 hours of being prompted by the Court, whichever shall come last, submit a statement no less than five sentences and no more than twenty detailing the reasons why this Court should grant the application.

 ~~**Rule 13.4.** The Crown may, within 48 hours of the applicant's submission of their statement or within 24 hours of being prompted by the Court, whichever shall come last, submit a statement in rebuttal no more than twenty sentences detailing the reasons why this Court should deny the application.~~